async_postgres/pg_replication

 Begin logical replication streaming from the given slot.

-When autoKeepaliveReply is true (the default), the library responds automatically to PrimaryKeepalive messages with replyRequested = true before invoking the callback, sending the highest receivedEndLsn (startLsn + data.len) observed so far across received XLogData messages — or the caller-supplied startLsn if no XLogData has arrived yet — as receive/flush/apply LSN.
-This prevents silent disconnects from wal_sender_timeout when the callback is slow.
+When autoKeepaliveReply is true (the default), the library responds automatically to PrimaryKeepalive messages with replyRequested = true before invoking the callback.
+The reply reports the highest receivedEndLsn (startLsn + data.len) observed so far across received XLogData messages — or the caller-supplied startLsn if no XLogData has arrived yet — as the receive LSN, which resets wal_sender_timeout and prevents silent disconnects when the callback is slow.
+The flush/apply LSN, however, carries only what you have confirmed durable via confirmFlushed (initially startLsn), not the receive LSN.
+This keeps confirmed_flush_lsn from advancing past WAL the callback has not yet persisted, so a crash re-streams unprocessed changes (at-least-once delivery).
 The keepalive is still delivered to the callback.
-Set autoKeepaliveReply = false to manage replies manually — for example, when the flush/apply LSN must reflect callback-side progress (durable writes) rather than what has merely been received from the wire.

-If no XLogData has arrived and startLsn was left at its default InvalidLsn (0/0), the auto-reply will carry 0/0 for receive/flush/apply.
+Until confirmFlushed is called and while startLsn is at its default InvalidLsn (0/0), the auto-reply carries 0/0 for flush/apply.
 PostgreSQL treats this as "position unknown" and will not move confirmed_flush_lsn backwards, so the reply is still useful for resetting wal_sender_timeout without risking data loss.

 If the auto-reply itself fails (for example, the connection is lost between receiving the keepalive and writing the Standby Status Update), the exception is propagated out of startReplication and the callback is not invoked for that keepalive.